rapidsai/deployment/source/hpc.md

 #### Create the module file

-Place a module file in your cluster's module path so that users can load the environment.
-Replace `<path to miniforge3>` with the absolute path to your miniforge installation.
+Replace `<path to miniforge3>` with the absolute path to your Miniforge installation.
+The example below installs the modulefile to `~/modulefiles`, which works without admin access.
+Cluster admins can install it to a shared module path (e.g. `/opt/modulefiles`) instead so all users can load it.

 The example below is a Lua modulefile and requires [Lmod](https://lmod.readthedocs.io/).
 Verify that `module --version` reports